 A special example is that the response time of bilateral and two-way ranging method is symmetrical, that is, Treply1 and Treply2 are equal.
 The calculation method of flight time is as follows:

-This method just takes a few timestamps to add and subtract, and then divides by 4 to get the flight time, but it may take more time.
+This method just takes a few time-stamps to add and subtract, and then divides by 4 to get the flight time, but it may take more time.
 The other difficulty with this method is how to ensure that Treply1 and Treply2 are equal.

 UWB positioning principle